How To Add An Overlay To OBS - Level Up Your Streams

 What Is A Stream Overlay?

+Much like OBS plugins, overlays are an extension of the default OBS functionality.
 A stream overlay is typically a graphic or piece of information that is visible to the viewer on top of the raw live video feed.
-Overlays are typically things like images, text, webcams, or interactive elements that are used to add more information and styling to your broadcast.
+Overlays are typically things like images, text, webcams, custom QR codes or interactive elements that are used to add more information and styling to your broadcast.

 On websites such as Twitch, overlays can be used to display viewer donations as well as recent followers or subscribers.
 There is a good amount of Twitch overlay templates to help you add an extra layer of interactivity to your stream.